Babies like to put toys in their mouth. They chew, bite and munch on their toys. Why do babies like teethers so much?

 Do not buy used teethers used.
 Lots of toy safety standards have changed over the years as companies create new toys that are designed to go into baby's mouth that are manufactured from safer materials that will not expose a baby to harsh, toxic chemicals.
 Consider buying new teethers with each baby.

-Definitely create a good plan for cleaning and sanitizing teethers and rattles to reduce the spreading of germs, especially if there are other babies around who might want to put the toy in their mouth.
+Create a good plan for cleaning and sanitizing teethers and rattles to reduce the spreading of germs, especially if there are other babies around who might want to put the toy in their mouth.
 Keep sanitizing wipes handy in case the toy falls on the floor.
 Wash toys regularly with soap and water.
-Many toys can also be placed in the top rack of the dishwasher.
+Many toys can also be placed on the top rack of the dishwasher.